grzegorznowak/cardano-node-role/README.md

 ```

 By default installs cardano for a `cardano` user and group.
 Which is a recommended practice.
-All the other cogs to fiddle with can be found under `defaults/main.yml`, and the most noteworthy ones are:
+All other cogs to fiddle with can be found under `defaults/main.yml`.
+The most noteworthy ones are:
 ```yaml
 # Cardano user
 cardano_home_directory: /home/cardano